AugustHuangMX/quartz/content/The Market for Lemons.md

 $$
 The deal could happen.

-So after repeated games, *the result would be the quality of cars would continuously decrease and the high quality will get out of the market. ( Because the seller don't want to make the deal)*
+So after repeated games, *the result would be the quality of cars would continuously decrease and the high quality will get out of the market. ( Because the seller don't want to make the deal)*  This procedure is called **market unraveling**

 ---